atozprogramming/atozprogramming.github.io/index.md

 # ![alt text](WebsiteLogo2.png "Logo") Welcome to A to Z programming

 Your go-to javascript programming outlet
 > This website is a long continuous project that is aiming on featuring extrodinary games that cannot be found elsewhere.
-This website has currently 1 game, and will be increasing its game count periodically.
-In addition to games, we feature side-projects for academic and entertainment purposes, feel free to check them out!
+This website has currently 2 games, and will be increasing its game count periodically.
+In addition to games, we feature side-projects for academic and entertainment purposes - feel free to check them out!

 Quick links:
   - **Top game:** [Snake Battle Royale](./CompactStandardSnake.html)